ANXS/postgresql/README.md

 postgresql_cluster_reset: false

 # List of databases to be created (optional)
+# Note: for more flexibility with extensions use the postgresql_database_extensions setting.
 postgresql_databases:
   - name: foobar
     owner: baz          # optional; specify the owner of the database
     hstore: yes         # flag to install the hstore extension on this database (yes/no)
     uuid_ossp: yes      # flag to install the uuid-ossp extension on this database (yes/no)
     citext: yes         # flag to install the citext extension on this database (yes/no)

+# List of database extensions to be created (optional)
+postgresql_database_extensions:
+  - db: foobar
+    extensions:
+      - hstore
+      - citext

 # List of users to be created (optional)
 postgresql_users: